On-Premises Kubernetes Cost Monitoring

 Once labels identify cluster workloads, the next challenge is to allocate a specific cost to each tenant based on usage.
 This challenge has many facets since, for each tenant, you must calculate:

 This example hints at the magnitude of complexity involved in allocating total costs to each Kubernetes cluster tenant.
-This challenge led to founding the open-source project Kubecost that provides this exact functionality as a core feature.
+This challenge led to the founding of Kubecost which provides this exact functionality as a core feature.

 4. Detect Spending Overages